 Filming for the series started at the end of July, with contestants and crew reportedly having to quarantine for 14 days.

-A spokesperson for Love Productions – the company which creates the show – explained: “We are working hard to deliver Bake Off to the audience this year, the priority is the safety of everyone involved in the production of the series.”
+A spokesperson for Love Productions – the company which creates the show – explained at the time: “We are working hard to deliver Bake Off to the audience this year, the priority is the safety of everyone involved in the production of the series.”

-Has filming for The Great British Bake Off been affected by coronavirus?
+Was filming for GBBO 2020 affected by coronavirus?

 Like many other shows, filming for The Great British Bake Off was delayed due to the recent pandemic.